NethServer/ns8-core/doc/installation.md

 ### Redis

-Once the core has been initialized, you can access Redis with one of the following command:
+Once the core has been initialized, you can access Redis with one of the following commands:

-    # redis-cli <<EOF
+    redis-cli <<EOF
     PING
     EOF

+The `redis-cli` command is faster when invoked by the root user, because it runs a command in the existing `redis` rootfull container.
+For non-root users a temporary container is created and destroyed.

+The `redis-cli` command attempts to connect with the higher available Redis privileges, by reading `agent.env` files.

+An experimental Python-based helper script is available too and it better suits Bash action scripts as it does not start any container.
-The above command works only for the root user.
-An experimental Python based helper script is available for every user.
-This client is synchronous: it waits for the server response.
+This client is synchronous as it waits for the server response.

-    $ redis-exec <<EOF
+    redis-exec <<EOF
-    ...
+    PING
     EOF

-An alternative, synchronous invocation relies on the `nc` command, provided by the `nmap-ncat` RPM:
+An alternative, synchronous invocation relies on the `nc` command, provided by the `nmap-ncat` RPM (good for development environments):

-    $ nc 127.0.0.1 6379 <<EOF
+    nc 127.0.0.1 6379 <<EOF
-    ...
+    PING
     EOF

-Or even shorter in Bash (asynchronous):
+For completeness here is a pure Bash invocation that does not wait the server response:

-    $ cat >/dev/tcp/127.0.0.1/6379 <<EOF
+    cat >/dev/tcp/127.0.0.1/6379 <<EOF
-    ...
+    PING
     EOF

 ### Traefik